Higherings/AutoComputeOptimizer/README.md

 - Function DOES NOT modify EC2 Instances of an AutoScaling Group

 - You can set a Tag Key and Value to select the group of EC2 Instances to be evaluated

+- UPDATE: Now you can override the behaviour per instance with *Selection Tag Values of ACOO-OVER, ACOO-UNDER, ACOO-BOTH

 ## To-Do
 - Make a more restrict EC2 and KMS policy for the Lambda